Monterey Jazz Festival Basics:

 Founded in 1958, the Monterey Jazz Festival is the world's longest-running jazz festival.
 It's a mellow event, very popular and attended by large numbers of people, many of who seem to be veterans who go every year.

 Choose the day you attend carefully.
 Sundays are best for families, with artists such as the Banana Slug String Band whose performances particularly appeal to children.
-Sunday is also the day for concerts performed by high school students who were winners in the New Generation Festival held in April.
+Sunday is also the day for concerts performed by the high school student winners from the New Generation Festival held in April.

 Fridays are opening days and performances don't start until evening, which means you can get in on the excitement but you'll also have less time to enjoy the goings-on.